kpnguyen21/erdos-AB-testing/README.md

 - [x] No
 - [ ] Not sure

-6. How would you prefer to set your beauty preference and skin type?
+6. How would you prefer to set your beauty preferences and skin type?
 - [x] A visual quiz with image examples
 - [ ] A text-based form with dropdowns
 - [ ] A quick "swipe right/ left" style interaction